mmccoyd/hillside/README.md

 The 52, 46, and Dactyl 50 have optional factory parts soldering (PCBA) except for the
     key switches, MCU, TRRS, LEDs, optional Mill-Max hotswap sockets, and the 46's battery switch.

-All except the 48 support optional Mill-Max hotswap sockets, but not the Kailh sockets.

 Their common features are:

 - Choc-spaced keys, aggressive stagger, five thumb keys